-Before the wine, and certainly before words about wine, the landscape of the Lange is to be celebrated.
-The town of Barolo has the sleepy air of a small place which has inadvertently given its name to a world famous product.
-But what really stand out is the view from the town.
+Before the wine, and certainly, before words about wine, the landscape of the Lange is to be celebrated.
+The town of Barolo has the sleepy air of a small place which has inadvertently given its name to a world-famous product.
+But what really stands out is the view from the town and in the area in general.
 Every available square metre of land seems to be covered with vines.

 Outside, in the vineyards, the meeting of human beings and the land they have cared for and worked has a special poignancy, perfectly captured by the ciabot (cha-bot, Piemontese dialect) the tool huts and shelters that dot the landscape.

 On these steep slopes, no one will want to carry their tools further than they need, or want to go far for shelter.
 This has led to the hill sides being dotted with ciabot of all shapes and sizes – smart and modern, tumble down, functional.
 But they all speak of the grower’s profound relationship with the land and the climate.
 I suppose they have appeal of the garden shed while enhancing an already fabulous landscape.

 The rolling hills of the Langhe also benefit from a wider backdrop which sets all this activity in a much bigger frame – the arc of the Alps.
 Although the photo below is taken with some magnification, in late spring the snow line is clearly visible and emphasizes the rapid change of landscape and microclimates in Piemonte.